Legal status

 2009

 Rhode Island introduced a cannabis dispensary system, making them the second state nationwide (after California) to do so.
 States are not required to enforce federal law or prosecute people for engaging in activities prohibited by federal law.
 Therefore, compliance with this chapter does not put the state of Rhode Island in violation of federal law.
-State law should make a distinction between the medical and nonmedical use of marijuana.
-Hence, the purpose of this chapter is to protect patients with debilitating medical conditions, and their physicians and primary caregivers, from arrest and prosecution, criminal and other penalties, and property forfeiture if such patients engage in the medical use of marijuana.
+State law should distinguish between medical and non-medical use of marijuana.
+Hence, this chapter aims to protect patients with debilitating medical conditions and their physicians and primary caregivers from arrest and prosecution, criminal and other penalties, and property forfeiture if such patients engage in the medical use of marijuana.

 The Rhode Island law lists the following medical conditions as qualifiers for a medical cannabis card:

-You must be aged 18 or over in order to qualify for medical marijuana in Rhode Island.
+You must be 18 or over to qualify for medical marijuana in Rhode Island.
 Those aged under 18 will need a caregiver.
-Caregivers must be 21 years of age.
-A primary caregiver must be at least 21 years of age and a resident of Rhode Island.
-A primary caregiver can assist no more than five patients with their use of medical marijuana.
-Patients are limited to one caregiver.
+Caregivers must be at least 21 years of age and a resident of Rhode Island.
+A primary caregiver can assist no more than five patients with their use of medical marijuana, and patients are limited to one caregiver.

-Rhode Island medical marijuana patients are permitted to designate one personal Caregiver to grow or provide medicine for them.
-An Authorized Purchaser is someone that can legally obtain medicine from any of the three state licensed Compassion Centers and deliver the medicine to the patient.
+Rhode Island medical marijuana patients are permitted to designate one personal caregiver to grow or provide medicine for them.
+If a patient only needs assistance with purchasing medical marijuana, they can designate an Authorized Purchaser who can legally obtain medicine from any of the state-licensed Compassion Centers and deliver the medicine to the patient.

 Rep. Scott A. Slater (D-Dist.
 10, Providence) has introduced legislation (2018-H 8011) that would allow school nurses to administer non-smokeable medical marijuana products to students with a valid medical marijuana recommendation on school grounds.